 - Must have at least 3 samples of work to show

-- Must fill out an application and be approved, with stated areas of interest in descending order
+- Must fill out an application form and be officially paird with a mentor

 - Must be willing to dedicate 2–4 hours per month to meet with mentor